CharonSSS/RSS-Origin/README.md

 - [Parallax](https://forum.kerbalspaceprogram.com/index.php?/topic/197024-*)
 - [TUFX](https://forum.kerbalspaceprogram.com/index.php?/topic/192212-*)

+Incompatibles:
+Seriously, I didn't expect anything incompatible.
+If there has to be an answer, other expansion packs for RSS are incompatible.

 ### Download & installation instruction

 1. Go to the release page of this repository, download **"_RSS-Origin CelestialsPack Core.zip_"**.